backube/volsync/docs/usage/kopia/restore-configuration.rst

       The name of the source PVC (optional).
 If not provided, VolSync will automatically fetch the ReplicationSource configuration and discover the PVC name from the ``spec.sourcePVC`` field.
 This auto-discovery simplifies configuration and reduces errors.

+   sourcePathOverride
+      The path override to use for snapshot restoration (optional).
+If not provided, VolSync will automatically fetch the ReplicationSource configuration and discover the sourcePathOverride from the ``spec.kopia.sourcePathOverride`` field.
+When specified, this value overrides any auto-discovered path override.
+This ensures that restore operations use the correct snapshot path when the source used a path override.

    When ``sourceIdentity`` is specified, it takes precedence over default identity generation but is overridden by explicit ``username`` and ``hostname`` fields.